Court docs reveal Idaho quadruple murder suspect bought a knife and victims’ roommates used social media before calling 911 - Local News 8

 Court docs reveal Idaho quadruple murder suspect bought a knife and victims’ roommates used social media before calling 911

-MOSCOW, Idaho (CNN) - A flurry of court filings in the quadruple murder case against Bryan Kohberger reveal the suspect bought a knife on Amazon months before the killings and the victims’ surviving roommates used social media before calling 911.
+(CNN) — A flurry of court filings in the quadruple murder case against Bryan Kohberger reveal the suspect bought a knife on Amazon months before the killings and the victims’ surviving roommates texted family and were active on social media before calling 911.

-The newly released documents illustrate how the defense and prosecution are trying to get their most useful evidence submitted in the case against the 30-year-old man accused of killing four University of Idaho students in an off-campus home in 2022.
-A not guilty plea has been entered on Kohberger’s behalf.
+The newly released documents illustrate how the defense and prosecution are trying to get their most useful evidence submitted in the case against the man accused of killing four University of Idaho students in an off-campus home in 2022.
+A not-guilty plea has been entered on Kohberger’s behalf.

-The prosecution’s new filings show Kohberger had purchased a military-style knife, a sheath and a knife sharpener on Amazon in the months leading up the killings.
+The prosecution’s new filings show Kohberger, a 30-year-old former graduate student in criminology, had purchased a military-style knife, a sheath and a knife sharpener on Amazon in the months leading up to the killings.

-But Kohberger’s attorneys took issue with what they describe as the prosecutors’ selective use of phone records for surviving roommates Dylan Mortensen and Bethany Funke in the early morning hours of November 13, 2022.
+But the defense released its own tranche of new evidence this week, highlighting phone records from the morning of the killings showing the two surviving roommates waited about eight hours from the time they perceived something suspicious to when they called 911.

-In a defense filing released Wednesday, Kohberger’s attorney questions why the two surviving roommates waited several hours between when they perceived something suspicious the morning of the killings and when they called 911.
+The defense took issue with what they called the prosecutors’ selective use of surviving roommates Dylan Mortensen and Bethany Funke’s phone records from early that tragic morning.

 The defense asked the judge to either ban prosecutors from showing the state’s selection of messages to the jury or allow more phone records to be admitted at trial.